 The designation Academic Professional would apply to a variety of academic assignments that call for academic background similar to that of a Faculty member with professorial rank, but which are distinctly different from professorial positions.
+Examples include, but are not limited to, the following:

-Examples include managing instructional laboratories, assuming academic program management roles not suited for expectations applied to Tenure-Track Faculty members, operating instructional technology support programs, being responsible for general academic advising, assuming professional student counseling center responsibilities, providing specialized skill acquisition training as support for academic programs, working with Tenure-Track Faculty members in course and curriculum development and in the laboratory, and course delivery.
+- instructional laboratory management, - academic program management, - program development and coordination, - · program evaluation and assessment, - operating instructional technology support programs, - responsibility for general academic advising, - providing services or co-curricular educational opportunities for students, - professional student counseling center responsibilities, - providing specialized skill acquisition training as support for academic programs, - · course, laboratory, and curriculum development, and - course delivery.